RexusWolf/board-games-store-kata/README.md

 Given a collection of board games, you will build a piece of code that sorts them using different criterias.

 > **You can never place a game that does not fit vertically or horizontally in the shelves**.
+For now, depth of the shelves will not be taken into account.

 ### Level 1